theBrianCui/CSC-143-Notes/04.13-Introductions_Cmd_Git/README.md

 Pro Tips:
  - Use the `.gitignore` file to ignore files from being tracked, e.g. `*.class`
  - commit early, commit often
- - Branching is cheap: `git branch`
+ - Branching is cheap: `git branch` to list, `git checkout -b NAME` to create a new branch
  - checkout to time travel, branch if needed